Ultimate Alaska Itinerary

 Our Alaska wildlife safari comes to a close today as we transfer to the airport for homeward flights, or ongoing travel for those who have booked extensions.

 Bears are attracted to the Brooks River at multiple times during the summer, and their precise location varies depending on seasonal elements including weather and fish movements.
 More intimate experiences with bears (due to fewer tourists) tend to happen in late August and September (versus late June and

 Important Note on Katmai Accommodations:

-Depending on your departure date, you will overnight on Days 10 and 11 at either Alaska's Gold Creek Lodge or Brooks Lodge.
+For 2022 travelers, depending on your departure date you will overnight on Days 10 and 11 at either Alaska's Gold Creek Lodge or Brooks Lodge.
 See Dates & Prices page for more details.
 Brooks Lodge is a more rustic accommodation located inside the park, within walking distance of the viewing platforms over the falls, and offering round-the-clock proximity to the bears.
 Alaska's Gold Creek Lodge is a deluxe fly-in wilderness lodge near King Salmon, from which we make a scenic round-trip floatplane ride (20 minutes one way) to reach Brooks Falls.
 Talk with an Adventure Specialist for more details about these two very different accommodation options, each with their own unique advantages.
+Brooks Lodge accommodations will no longer be offered after the 2022 season concludes.

 Have questions about our Ultimate Alaska itinerary?
 Click here to view a list of Frequently Asked Questions about this adventure.

 Photo departures available